bluesky/event-model/docs/source/data-model.rst

 .. literalinclude:: ../../event_model/schemas/event_page.json

 It is intentional that the values in the "data" and "timestamps" dictionaries do not have structure.
-The values may be numeric, bool, null (``None``), or homogenous array of these.
+The values may be numeric, bool, null (``None``), or a homogeneous N-dimensional array of any of these.
 The values are never objects or dictionaries (to use the JSON and Python terminology respectively).
 This requirement allows document-consumers to make useful simplifying assumptions.

 .. _stop: